nicklockwood/iVersion/README.md

     - (BOOL)iVersionShouldOpenAppStore;

 This method is called immediately before iVersion attempts to open the App Store, either via a URL or using the StoreKit in-app product view controller.
 Return NO if you wish to implement your own update page logic.

+    - (void)iVersionDidPresentStoreKitModal;

+This method is called just after iVersion presents the StoreKit in-app product view controller.
+It is useful if you want to pause certain functionality in your app, etc.

+    - (void)iVersionDidDismissStoreKitModal;

+This method is called when the user dismisses the StoreKit in-app product view controller.
+This is useful if you want to resume any functionality that you paused when the modal was displayed.

 Localisation